oxford-arc/arc-software-guide/docs/source/apps/arc_apptainer.rst

    #SBATCH --time=00:10:00
    #SBATCH --partition=devel

-   module load OpenMPI/4.1.4-GCC-12.2.0
+   module load OpenMPI/5.0.3-GCC-13.3.0

+   export PMIX_MCA_psec=native

-   mpirun --map-by numa:pe=${SLURM_CPUS_PER_TASK} singularity exec /apps/common/examples/singularity/containers/mpi_test.simg  /opt/mpisize
+   mpirun --map-by numa:pe=${SLURM_CPUS_PER_TASK} singularity exec /apps/common/examples/singularity/containers/mpi-test-2024a.sif  /opt/mpisize

 Here we are using the ``exec`` singularity command to run a specific program ``/opt/mpisize`` inside the container.
 We also add some options to ``mpirun`` to ensure the CPU thread binding is correct.